Call for Abstracts

 • Energy management and trajectory optimization with vehicle constraints;

-• ISR, target and identification, and cueing/custody;
+• ISR-T, targeting and identification, and cueing/custody;

 • Application of artificial intelligence capabilities;